 The plan reflects the direct input of nearly 5,000 Washtenaw County residents as captured in an online survey, an artists' census, a study of the area's creative economy, and the 29 interviews and community forums.
 The cultural master plan is a strategic vision of the future that includes 34 actions to be implemented over a five-year period.

-The Arts Alliance, understanding that Washtenaw County is home to such diversity - including rural, suburban and urban communities, took the rather unusual step per cultural planning standards of insisting that each local community in the county develop its citizen-directed customized plan.
+The Creative Washtenaw, understanding that Washtenaw County is home to such diversity - including rural, suburban and urban communities, took the rather unusual step per cultural planning standards of insisting that each local community in the county develop its citizen-directed customized plan.